 - 1 bunch fresh sage leaves

-On the bone side of the ribs, work a butter knife between the membrane and the bone, then grab with a paper towel and pull the membrane off of the ribs.
+- Brine the ribs: On the bony side of the rib rack, work a butter knife between the membrane and the bone, then grab with a paper towel and pull the membrane off of the ribs.
 (If it tears while you’re pulling, work the knife under the remaining pieces and pull them off as well.)
 In a medium pot over medium heat, simmer the quart of water, salt, brown sugar, garlic, sage, and rosemary, stirring often, until the salt and sugar dissolve and you smell the garlic and herbs, about 10 minutes.
-Meanwhile, measure out the 2 quarts of ice water, and transfer it to a container large enough to fit the ribs and the brine.
-Pour the hot brine into the ice water, stir, then add the ribs.
+Put the 2 quarts of ice water in a container large enough to fit the ribs and brine, pour in the hot brine, stir, and then add the ribs.
 Cover the container and refrigerate for at least 1 hour, preferably 4 to 8 hours.

-Put the baby back ribs on the grate over indirect heat, as far away from the lit burners as you can get them.
-(I use a rib rack to make it easy to work with the ribs on the grill.)
+- Cook the ribs: Put the baby back ribs on the grate over indirect heat, as far away from the lit burners as you can get them.
+(A rib rack makes it easy to work with the ribs on a grill.)
 Close the lid and cook until the ribs are tender and the meat has pulled down 1/2 an inch from the end of the bones, about 3 hours.
-Wrap each rack of ribs in a sheet of heavy-duty aluminum foil, put them back in the grill, close the lid, and cook for another hour with the lid closed.
+Wrap each rack of ribs in its own sheet of heavy-duty aluminum foil, then cook for another hour with the lid closed.

 - Rest and serve: Remove the foil-wrapped ribs from the grill and let them rest for 10 minutes to cool down.
-Unwrap the foil, slice the between the ribs (if “a whole rack” isn’t your serving size), and serve.
+Unwrap the foil, serve, and enjoy!.

 - Charcoal grill?
-Use the cooking instructions in my Grill Smoked Baby Back Ribs, below, for instructions.
+Use the cooking instructions in my Grill Smoked Baby Back Ribs recipe.

 What do you think?